danm551/Exam-Website/README.md

 # Exam-Website
 Initially a project for school, this is a website that facilitates the exam building and taking process.
+It was built using the MVC architecture.
 More documentation was obviously required but we all know how stressed for time it can be when you're in college!

 * Instructors and students make accounts.